rails-shortcuts/rails_shortcuts/views/spinner_on_delete.md

 ## Code

-in your , eg on an index page that allows you to delete items in a table.
+in your page view, eg on an index page that allows you to delete items in a table.
 Put this code ** view.html.erb
 ```erb
 <div data-controller="destroyer">